-We have provided demonstration data for three sample companies (one for each entity type).
+We have provided demonstration data for a company called "Sample Company."
 This demonstration data makes it much easier for new users to learn the application.
-Use the data for a hypothetical company while you learn how to use the system; then you will not need to worry about affecting your own data.
-Depending on whether you are a new user, or the first user of the application for your company, a sample company might open automatically after startup.
+Depending on whether you are a new user, or the first user of the application for your company, Sample Company might open automatically after startup.
 If not, you can open it as you would any other company.
 See "Opening an Existing Company," page 2-4.